 Uganda licenses two new commercial banks in crowded market

-The banks join a market which some analysts say already has too many players for an economy of about $26 billion per year.
-Uganda's population is around 42 million.
+AFBUL, the central bank said, is majority owned by Switzerland's Afriland First Group while the ownership of the second new player was not disclosed.

-The new lenders are likely to face stiff competition from the crowded field, Ramathan Ggoobi, an economics lecturer at a Kampala university, said.
+The new lenders are likely to face stiff competition from the crowded field, said Ramathan Ggoobi, an economics lecturer at a Kampala university.

 Competition in the sector has reached "predatory levels", he said, with some banks devising strategies to win customers from other banks rather than cultivating new ones.